compstorylab/py-allotax/README.md

 ## Repo structure notes
 - Inside `src`:
     - `generate_svg.py` is the main script to generate the pdf.
 You can run this from command line or in a notebook.
-- Outside `src`: you can download example data and charts and a notebook to run pre-constructed examples that use the library.
+- Outside `src`: you can download `example_data` and `example_charts` and a notebook to run pre-constructed examples that use the library.
-- Once you set up your ecosystem, you will see `node_modules/`, which will contain the `npm` packages.

 ## Resources

 - [Allotaxonometer-ui main package](https://github.com/Vermont-Complex-Systems/allotaxonometer-ui)
 - [Allotaxonometer web app](https://allotax.vercel.app/)
-- The work and paper leading to these tools is [here](https://doi.org/10.1140/epjds/s13688-023-00400-x).
+- The work and paper leading to these tools is [here](https://doi.org/10.1140/epjds/s13688-023-00400-x) with another paper describing the [allotaxonometer ecosystem of tools](https://arxiv.org/abs/2506.21808).
-- See the [allo diagram]() to understand the full tool ecosystem around the allotaxonometer (download and load in draw.io)